• Skip to primary navigation

 How to Make Coconut Flour Sugar Cookies

 The dough for these coconut flour sugar cookies is made in one bowl and chilled in the fridge.
 It's then rolled between parchment paper, baked and cooled.
-They're finished off dipped in dark chocolate.
+I like dipping them in dark chocolate, but you can top them with frosting instead.

 Here are the steps: